dceejay/RedMap/README.md

  - **iconSize** : Set the size in pixels of the "special" icons and web icons.
  - **SIDC** : NATO symbology code (can be used instead of icon).
 See below.
  - **building** : OSMbulding GeoJSON feature set to add 2.5D buildings to buildings layer.
 See below.
- - **ttl** : time to live, how long an individual marker stays on map in seconds (overrides general maxage setting, minimum 20 seconds)
+ - **ttl** : time to live, how long an individual marker stays on map in seconds (overrides general maxage setting, minimum 20 seconds).
+Setting to 0 disables the timeout.
  - **photoUrl** : adds an image pointed at by the url to the popup box.
  - **videoUrl** : adds an mp4 video pointed at by the url to the popup box.
 Ideally 320x240 in size.
  - **weblink** : adds a link to an external page.
 Either set a url as a *string*, or an *object* like `{"name":"BBC News", "url":"https://news.bbc.co.uk", "target":"_new"}`, or multiple links with an *array of objects* `[{"name":"BBC News", "url":"https://news.bbc.co.uk", "target":"_new"},{"name":"node-red", "url":"https://nodered.org", "target":"_new"}]`